 When formulating its recommendations for the Trustees, the Research Committee particularly favours activities that seem likely to lead to improved systems of managing land, water, plants and animals in ways which will enhance the productivity and quality of food, fisheries, plants and forests, while simultaneously conserving the natural environment, preserving biodiversity, avoiding pollution of soils and water, and enhancing human welfare.

-The next round of applications will open in January 2021 and will close in March 2021, for new grants beginning in July 2021.
+The next round of applications will open on 18th January 2021 and will close on 5th March 2021, for new grants beginning in July 2021.
 Please note that applications will only be received online from this website.
 To submit an application you must first register by clicking here.
 This page provides further guidelines and details of how to apply.Apply Now

 Get In Touch

-To learn more about the Hermon Slade Foundation, or to speak to a member of one our team, please get in touch with us here
+To learn more about the Hermon Slade Foundation, or to speak to a member of one team, please get in touch with us here